Partial Permanent Disability Lawyer

 | Why to Choose Law Offices of Patrick O’Brien

 It is imperative you choose a skilled workers’ comp attorney to assist with the issues you face with a PPD claim.
-Attorney Patrick O’Brien has helped with numerous workers’ compensation cases of all severities for several decades and will fight to have your claim taken seriously by the courts.
+Partial permanent disability attorney Patrick O’Brien has helped with numerous workers’ compensation cases of all severities for several decades and will fight to have your claim taken seriously by the courts.

 | Permanent Partial Disability

-Before you receive your disability rating, a doctor will perform a thorough exam to apply the rating based on his/her knowledge and experience with injuries.
-It is important to note that the doctor’s rating is opinion only and is not binding.
-If you do not agree with the rating from your doctor, you can go to another for a second opinion.
+Before you receive your disability rating, which is what entitles you to certain benefits, a doctor will perform a thorough exam to apply the rating based on his/her knowledge and experience with injuries.
+It is important to note that the doctor’s rating is based on that doctor’s opinion only, and is not binding.
+If you do not agree with the rating from your doctor, you can go to another doctor for a second opinion.
+If you feel you aren’t being heard, you may want to consider enlisting the help of an experienced workers’ compensation attorney who does work as a partial permanent disability lawyer to protect the rights of people like you whose lives have been affected by work-related injuries.

-If you do have a diagnosis of Permanent Partial Disability (PPD) and your work injury impedes your ability to work in the same capacity as you did before the injury took place, you may be able to work at some other job.
+If you do have a diagnosis of permanent partial disability (PPD) and your work injury impedes your ability to perform on the job as you did before the injury took place, you may be able to work at some other job.
 For example, if you work in a factory and your work injury impedes your ability to be in a job where you stand for a long time or do repetitive tasks, you might be able to work in an administrative role of some sort where more sitting is involved.

 In Missouri, PPD benefits are typically paid in a lump sum.
 The formula followed for calculating PPD benefits is as follows: